 Shobita Parthasarathy is Professor of Public Policy and Women's Studies, and Director of the Science, Technology, and Public Policy Program, at the University of Michigan.
 She studies the governance of emerging science and technology as well as the politics of evidence and expertise in policymaking, in comparative and international perspective.

 She is the author of numerous articles and two books.
 Her second book, Patent Politics: Life Forms, Markets, and the Public Interest in the United States and Europe, (University of Chicago Press, 2017) compares recent controversies over life form patents in the United States and Europe and demonstrates how political culture, ideology, and history shape patent systems in fundamental ways.
 It won the 2018 Robert K. Merton Prize from the American Sociological Association's Science, Knowledge, and Technology section.
 Her first book, Building Genetic Medicine: Breast Cancer, Technology, and the Comparative Politics of Health Care (MIT Press, 2007), compared the development of genetic testing for breast cancer in the United States and Britain.
 Findings from this book helped to inform the 2013 US Supreme Court case over gene patents.

 Her new project has two dimensions.
 The first aims to develop a better understanding of efforts to use science and technology to alleviate poverty and inequality, with a focus on India.
 The second explores the global politics of knowledge regarding these efforts, in an effort to understand why and how certain approaches to technology and poverty tend to dominate discussions and recommendations by international institutions.
 She is a Faculty Affiliate in UM's Science, Technology, and Society program.
-She sits on the Governing Council of the Science and Democracy Network and until recently served on the Council of the Society for the Social Studies of Science.
+She sits on the Governing Council of the Science and Democracy Network and previously served on the Council of the Society for the Social Studies of Science.

 To support her research, Prof. Parthasarathy has received fellowships and grants from the Woodrow Wilson International Center for Scholars, the American Council of Learned Societies, the Max Planck Institute for Intellectual Property, Competition, and Tax Law (Germany), the American Bar Foundation, the Wellcome Trust (UK), the National Science Foundation, and various programs at the University of Michigan.